 3. Renew Your Policy Early

 In most states, it’s against the law to go without insurance coverage.
 The law requires that drivers should have liability coverage.
 So, when your plan has expired, don’t wait too long to renew it.
+If you need to, you can take out a small loan to help cover those premiums when they are due.

 In fact, if you renew it early, you’re likely to get a discounted rate.
 Also, some companies offer incentives to new customers who switch companies before their policy expires.